demisto/content/Playbooks/playbook-PAN-OS_DAG_Configuration_CHANGELOG.md

 ## [Unreleased]
-  - Support creation of dynamic address group, attaching it to a rule and adding ips to it.
+Added support for creating dynamic address groups (DAGs).
+You can attach DAGs and add IP addresses to a rule.